 Phones are located on exterior of all campus residential halls, as well as along most University walkways.
 By pressing the red button on the phone during an emergency, you will prompt a response to your location from DPS.
 These phones can also be used to make routine campus calls.

 This student-run safety service provides on-campus point-to-point walking escorts for Brown community members.
 Each two-person escort team also patrols the campus, acting as additional eyes and ears for campus safety.
 The teams can be identified by their distinctive neon vests and photo IDs.
 This service is available Sunday through Thursday from 9 pm to 2:15 am during the academic year and weekends 10:15 pm- 2:15 am.
 Call (401) 863-1079 to request a Safewalk.

-Email crime alerts and notifications, as well as periodic bulletins are sent by the Department of Public Safety to students, faculty, staff, campus agencies, and local businesses about any major or significant crimes or criminal incidents that occur on or nearby campus.
+Email crime alerts and notifications, as well as periodic bulletins are sent by the Department of Public Safety to students, faculty, staff, campus agencies and local businesses about any major or significant crimes or criminal incidents that occur on or nearby campus.
 Crime alerts and notifications can also be accessed on the DPS website.
-The department also sends out monthly email bulletins to all students.
+The department also sends out email bulletins to all students

-Safety planning, advocacy and support services to include court accompaniment for victims of crime, assistance with obtaining protective orders, review of victim rights, and self-defense programming.
-Call (401) 863-2542 for more information.
+Safety planning, advocacy and support services to include court accompaniment for victims of crime, assistance with obtaining protective orders, review of victim rights and self-defense programming.
+Call 401-863-5376 for more information.
 Also, learn more about how Public Safety responds to reports of sexual assault.
 DPS Detectives also play an integral role in assisting with the processing of criminal charges, as well as providing follow-up and support to victims of crime.